younata/personal_knowledge/src/astronomy/astrophotography/README.md

 ## Finding a site

 [Find a local dark sky site](https://darksitefinder.com/maps/world.html).
 In LA, I like [Joshua Tree National Park](https://darksitefinder.com/placemarks/joshua-tree-national-park-california-united-states/).
-However, being able to easily access far-away dark sky sites is one of my primary reasons for learning to fly.

 ## Equipment